-8More broadly, this paper is also related to a large body of work investigating a range of cultural and economic causes and consequences of female labor force participation and women's empowerment (e.g. Goldin and Katz, 2002; Beaman et al., 2012; Alesina et al., 2013; Lowes, 2022).
+&lt;sup>4More broadly, this paper is also related to a large body of work investigating a range of cultural and economic causes and consequences of female labor force participation and women's empowerment (e.g. Goldin and Katz, 2002; Beaman et al., 2012; Alesina et al., 2013; Lowes, 2022).